 3. Recognize the fundamental challenges facing the Weimar Republic, and why the Nazi Party was gradually able to gain adherents in Germany and abroad over the course of the 1920s and 30’s.

 4. Outline some of the ideological bases for German fascism (religious, economic, historical, scientific).
 Explain how American eugenics influenced Nazi Germany.

 5. Explain how Nazis revived the German economy and the significance of the 1936 Berlin Olympics.

 6. Identify the phrase Remember Munich.
-Evaluate the common notion that the Western Allies (the U.S., England & France) should’ve stopped Hitler in 1938.
+Evaluate the common notion that the Western Allies (the U.S., Britain & France) should’ve stopped Hitler in 1938.
 Explain how Munich has affected American foreign policy ever since.

 7. Explain how the rise of Germany and Japan were connected.
 Put another way: why did the Tripartite Agreement adding a third Axis Power make sense?